mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 a pretty great home computer the kids can love too.

 Some proprietary packages such as Office and PhotoShop remain unavailable for Linux.
-But I don't need those tools.
+But do we really need those tools?
 I find Gimp is an excellent web graphics editor and LibreOffice 5 works just great for spreadsheets and presentations.
 Gimp can be used to edit PSD files and LibreOffice can edit Office documents with generally good fidelity.
-The minor inconvenience of occassional importing one of these documents - for me - is a small price to pay for the vast productivity benefit I see from using Kubuntu as my "daily driver."
+The minor inconvenience of occassional importing one of these documents - for me - is a small price to pay for the numerous productivity benefits I see from using Kubuntu as my "daily driver."
 As always, YMMV.

 ### Want to share?